TayoACybersecurity/City-of-refuge-cyber-cohort-9/week7labs.md

    What I Learned:

-Latency under 20ms = Great for gaming/video calls
+Latency under 20ms = Great for gaming/video-calls

 12 hops = Typical for cross-country connection

 Some routers don't respond (*** timeout) = Normal security practice

 ## Lab 3: ChatGPT Troubleshooting Simulation
 Used AI to simulate broken network scenarios

 Diagnosed DHCP and DNS issues using the OSI model

 Practiced identifying which layer the problem sits on

 ## ChatGPT Troubleshooting Simulation